baldurbjarnason/raggedy-dev-setup/README.md

 To configure the test file (i.e. change mocha's interface or timeout settings), edit the configuration variables in the `tasks/serve` script itself.

+## `.test` and `tests`

+The `.test` directory contains vendored copies of `mocha` and `chai` to simplify test setup.

+I've also included an example `simpletest.js` file that shows how `mocha` and `chai` are set up by default.

+## Continuous Integration

+This setup includes continuous integration.
+Whenever you push to GitHub it will run an Action that installs [Playwright](https://playwright.dev/), runs the Mocha tests in Firefox, WebKit, and Chrome and passes or fails depending on the results of the Mocha unit tests.

+These tests only run in the action and you don't need to have node or a node version manager to use this setup.

+You can include additional integration tests by adding Playwright test files to `ci/tests`.

 ## Linting

 Running `tasks/lint` will run deno's linter on the current directory with the